AVAHC4/FREEWRITE/README.md

 ## Features

-- **Distraction-free writing**: Focus on your thoughts without distractions
+- **Distraction-free writing**: Focus on your thoughts withut distractions
 - **Timer**: Set a 15-minute timer to keep your writing sessions focused
 - **Dark/Light mode**: Choose your preferred theme for comfortable writing
 - **History view**: Access all your previous writing sessions